ChinenyenwaN1/DevOps-Project-Documentation/BASIC WEB SOLUTION USING WORDPRESS.md

 ```
 sudo semanage fcontext -a -t httpd_sys_rw_content_t "/var/www/html/wordpress/.*?"
 ```
-Note: The semanage command is not available on CentOS 7.x.x. and you might need to install it using the following command:
+**Note:** The semanage command is not available on CentOS 7.x.x. and you might need to install it using the following command:

 ```
 sudo yum provides /usr/sbin/semanage
 sudo yum install policycoreutils-python-utils
 ```

-4* **Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)**
+**Enable TCP port 80 in Inbound Rules configuration for your Web Server EC2 (enable from everywhere 0.0.0.0/0 or from your workstation’s IP)**

-5* **Try to access from your browser the link to your WordPress http://<Web-Server-Public-IP-Address>/wordpress/
+**Try to access from your browser the link to your WordPress http://<Web-Server-Public-IP-Address>/wordpress/**

   ![image](https://user-images.githubusercontent.com/116161693/210238526-4f2dfcf2-4b8a-4f62-8f67-45bd78e7f29d.png)

   ![image](https://user-images.githubusercontent.com/116161693/210238556-dc75dba2-8d2c-4a29-bafe-fa87024f6193.png)